Will Getting Another Credit Card Help Your Credit Score?

 Should you close your old credit card if you get a new one?

-In most cases, you should avoid closing old credit card accounts.
+In most cases, you should avoid closing old credit card accounts or having them closed by the issuer for reasons like inactivity or delinquency.
 Closing a credit card could increase your overall credit utilization rate.
 As a result, the account closure could have a negative impact on your credit score.

-If you’ve already made the mistake of closing an old credit card, it might be possible to reopen the account after the fact.
+If you’ve already made the mistake of closing an old credit card or having one closed by the issuer, it might be possible to reopen the account after the fact.
 This helpful guide can walk you through the steps of asking a card issuer to reopen a closed credit card, and it provides tips on how to improve your chances of success.

-How to improve your credit score if you can’t qualify for an additional credit card
+How to build your credit score if you can’t qualify for an additional credit card

 If you can’t qualify for an additional credit card right now, don’t be discouraged.
 There are still alternative actions that might help you.

 Checking your credit reports is easy and free.
-You can visit AnnualCreditReport.com to download your reports from all three credit bureaus (Equifax, TransUnion, and Experian) once every 12 months.[1]
+You can visit AnnualCreditReport.com to download your weekly credit reports from all three credit bureaus (Equifax, TransUnion, and Experian).
 These free reports are a right afforded to you under the Fair Credit Reporting Act.

 Once you have your credit reports and scores from the three credit bureaus, review them for errors.
-A recent Consumer Reports study found that 34% of consumers have an error on at least one credit report.[2]
+A recent Consumer Reports study found that almost half of consumers have an error on at least one credit report, and more than a quarter found serious mistakes.[2]
 If you find that one or more of your credit reports does contain mistakes, you can dispute those inaccuracies with the associated credit bureau(s).

 Opening a credit card isn’t the only way to add positive credit history to a credit report.
 Even with a poor credit score or a lack of credit history, you may be able to use one of the following methods to add a positive trade line to your credit report.